16 min left

 3. Shading on a map.
 A slope-angle shading layer colours terrain by steepness band so you can read the mountain before you leave the trailhead.
 The standard CalTopo-style palette is worth memorising:

-A slope-angle shading layer like the one on Snow Trace's map colours terrain by these bands so you can spot the 30–45° zones before you leave the trailhead — but treat it as a planning filter, not a verdict.
+A slope-angle shading layer colours terrain by these bands so you can spot the 30–45° zones before you leave the trailhead.
+Common layers include CalTopo, FATMAP and Skitour.fr; Snow Trace shows the same slope-angle shading right beside the avalanche bulletin, so you can plan angle and hazard on one map.
+Whichever you use, treat it as a planning filter, not a verdict.
 It is built from a DEM averaged over roughly 25–30 m, so it smooths out small convex rolls and gully walls.
 Always confirm steepness on the ground with an inclinometer.

 The DEM averaging problem deserves a concrete picture, because it is the single most dangerous gap between map and reality: